ldevai/rust-crud-nosql-api/README.md

-# Rust Crud Application using Warp and Mongo with JWT authentication
+# Rust Crud Application using Warp and NoSQL (Mongo) with JWT authentication

 This boilerplate application offers the following endpoints, with JWT role-based validation on most of them: